visual-framework/vf-home/src/site/index.md

 The Visual Framework address three major needs:

 1. **Clarity**<br/>
-highly customisable but out of the box a pleasant look that builds in solid UX principles to increase comprehension and decrease [cognitive load](https://www.google.com/search?q=cognitive+load+software+usability).
+the VF is highly customisable, but out of the box it has a highly usable look that builds in solid UX principles to increase comprehension and decrease [cognitive load](https://www.google.com/search?q=cognitive+load+software+usability).
 Just because the scientific material is challenging, it doesn't mean using the website [needs to be](https://theoutline.com/post/2954/user-interface-designers-are-horrified-by-hawaii-s-missile-alert-system).

 1. **Compatibility**<br/>
-designed to work with other frameworks (both CSS, like Bootstrap, and JS, like React or Angular).
-This allows common components (and brand design) to be shared between sites without cross-contaminating into another framework.
-We mainly achieve this by:
+the VF won't break your other framework's CSS or JS, so bring Bootstrap, Foundation, React or Angular.
+With the VF  components (and brand design) can be shared between sites without cross-contaminating other functionality.
+We achieve this by a [CSS Modules-style](https://github.com/css-modules/css-modules) approach:

-    - No CSS styling on HTML elements.
-We only attached to name spaced classes, that is:
+    CSS: styling on HTML elements and only use namespaced classes, that is:
-      - `.button {}` 🚫
-      - `button {}` 🚫🚫
-      - `div.button {}` 🚫🚫🚫
+      - Nope: `.button {}` or `button {}` or `div.button {}`
-      - `.vf-button {}` ✅ 💯
+      - Like this `.vf-button {}`

+    JavaScript: Use ours or bring your own

-    - BYOJS: Bring your own JavaScript.
-We've included only a minimal amount of JS in components and it's fully optional (just remove [the JavaScript selectors](https://github.com/visual-framework/vf-core/issues/115#issuecomment-455524131); i.e. `data-vf-js-tabs`).
-So if you'd rather use Angular or Bootstrap for your tabs, the Visual Framework won't get in the way.
+    We've included only a minimal amount of JS in components and it's fully optional (just remove [the JavaScript selectors](https://github.com/visual-framework/vf-core/issues/115#issuecomment-455524131)).
+If you'd rather use Angular or Bootstrap for your tabs, the Visual Framework won't get in the way, just remove `data-vf-js-tabs` from your markup.

 1. **Componentisation**<br/>
-  Use only the portions you need.<br/>
+  Use only the portions you need.

-  Use `vf-core` to build your CSS, JS dynamically based on the components you need, or bring your own build system
+    Use `vf-core` to build your CSS, JS dynamically based on the components you need, or bring your own build system.

 </div>
 </section>